arconyx/hexchanting/README.md

 ## Notes

+- Cast on mine doesn't work in creative because it bypasses the tool entirely.
 - This is mostly made for personal use.
 Updates will be sporadic.
 - If you want to know what you can do with this, go read the license.
 I encourage you to tweak it, port it, borrow parts or whatever else you want to do and share the results with the world.